maubers/emily_yeppers/README.md

 This repository contains the code for Emily Yeppers, a bot who likes to talk about very inappropriate things and how vital they are to the existence of our species (the truth, technically) using GPT-2.
 The bot streams new content from specified subreddits and responds when certain target phrases are detected in comments and submissions, or when it is mentioned or directly replied to.

+An alternative name that I have considered for her is "The Cumbot 9000"

 ## Setup and Installation